KWG Resources Inc.: KWG Announces Extension of Its Private Placement of Convertible Debentures and Appointment of New Director

-Toronto, Ontario--(Newsfile Corp. - August 30, 2024) - KWG Resources Inc. (CSE: CACR) (CSE: CACR.A), which carries on business as The Canadian Chrome Company ("CCC", "KWG" or the "Company") (The Canadian Chrome Company is a registered business style of KWG Resources Inc.) is pleased to announce that its board of directors approved today an increase and extension of its previously announced private placement (the "Private Placement") of Series CD-2024 convertible debentures (the "Debentures") increasing the maximum of the Private Placement to an aggregate of $5,000,000 of Debentures on the same terms as previously announced (see the Company's news releases dated May 13, 2024, June 27, 2024, August 2, 2024 and August 15, 2024).
+Toronto, Ontario--(Newsfile Corp. - September 3, 2024) - KWG Resources Inc. (CSE: CACR) (CACR.A), which carries on business as The Canadian Chrome Company ("CCC", "KWG" or the "Company") (The Canadian Chrome Company is a registered business style of KWG Resources Inc.) is pleased to announce that its board of directors approved on August 29, 2024 an increase and extension of its previously announced private placement (the "Private Placement") of Series CD-2024 convertible debentures (the "Debentures") increasing the maximum of the Private Placement to an aggregate of $5,000,000 of Debentures on the same terms as previously announced (see the Company's news releases dated May 13, 2024, June 27, 2024, August 2, 2024 and August 15, 2024).
 On August 2 and August 15, 2024, KWG closed two tranches of the Private Placement by issuance of an aggregate of $2,500,150 of Debentures, with a third tranche of the Private Placement anticipated to close by end of September 2024.
 This news release shall not constitute an offer to sell nor the solicitation of an offer to buy securities.

 About The Canadian Chrome Company: